Individual-based and continuum models of phenotypically heterogeneous growing cell populations: Formal travelling-wave analysis for

 Hence, recalling that $\hat{\mu}(y) := \dfrac{\mu(y)}{p_M}$, from equation \eqref{eq:TWbary2} we find

 The following condition has to hold for the roots of~\eqref{eq:precex}, seen as an algebraic equation for $\bar{y}'(z)$, to be real

-This gives condition~\eqref{eq:cminex} on the wave speed.
+This gives condition (4.4) on the wave speed.

-\section{Methods used to solve numerically the non-local PDE~\eqref{eq:PDEnen}}
+\section{Methods used to solve numerically the non-local PDE (4.2)}

-Adopting a time-splitting approach, which is based on the idea of decomposing the original problem into simpler subproblems that are then sequentially solved at each time-step, we decompose the non-local PDE~\eqref{eq:PDEnen} posed on $\Omega := (0,T]\times(0, X)\times(0,Y)$, with $T=8$, $X=25$ and $Y=1$, into two parts -- {\it viz.} the diffusion-advection part corresponding to the following non-local PDE
+Adopting a time-splitting approach, which is based on the idea of decomposing the original problem into simpler subproblems that are then sequentially solved at each time-step, we decompose the non-local PDE (4.2) posed on $\Omega := (0,T]\times(0, X)\times(0,Y)$, with $T=8$, $X=25$ and $Y=1$, into two parts -- {\it i.e.} the diffusion-advection part corresponding to the following non-local PDE

 and the reaction part corresponding to the following integro-differential equation

 We complement~\eqref{dyn:convection} with zero Neumann boundary conditions at $x=0$ (we expect a constant step), $y=0$ and $y=Y$.
 With the ansatz $n_\varepsilon(t,x,y) = e^{\frac{u_\varepsilon(t,x,y)}{\varepsilon}}$, the integro-differential equation~\eqref{dyn:grow} can be rewritten in the following alternative form